Marcelo Serrano: Coaching career

-USVI Senior National Team
+United States Virgin Islands

-Serrano was hired in January 2018 as the head coach and general manager of the U.S. Virgin Islands men's senior national team ahead of World Cup qualifiers, the CONCACAF Gold Cup, and the CONCACAF Nations Cup.
+Serrano was hired in January 2018 as the head coach and general manager of the United States Virgin Islands national team ahead of the FIFA World Cup qualifiers, the CONCACAF Gold Cup, and the CONCACAF Nations League.

 Austin Bold FC

-Serrano was introduced as the first head coach in Austin Bold FC history in 2019, where he won the Copa Tejas in the first year.
+Serrano was introduced as the inaugural head coach of USL Championship side Austin Bold FC in 2019.
+He won the Copa Tejas in the first year.